mappingtools/mappingtools.github.io/docs/02-General/02-QuickRun.md

 - **Single** for when exactly one hit object is selected. `N=1`
 - **Multiple** for when more than one hit objects are selected. `N>1`

-## QuickUndo {#QuickUndo}
+## QuickUndo {#quickundo}

-**QuickUndo** is a hotkey that loads the most recent back-up into the editor, effectively undoing the previous tool run.
+**QuickUndo** is a hotkey that loads the most recent backup into the editor, effectively undoing the previous tool run.
 It also supports the **auto reload** feature, just like QuickRun.
 It's recommended to use QuickUndo alongside QuickRun.

 `Ctrl+Shift+Z` is a good hotkey to use for QuickUndo.